lukasnijhawan/CS4641Group15/docs/README.md

 ##### More Detailed Feature Analysis
 During this unsupervised learning phase, we attempted to employ several clustering and density estimation algorithms to get a better understanding of our data.
 The first feature we looked at was location, as we thought that clustering by location might prove meaningful to split the data up.
 However, we ended up with a plot that didn’t tell us much information, as it turned out to simply be a map of the United States (indicating that there are fires everywhere—as expected).

 Since this plot told us nothing besides what we expected to be true, and our goal is to predict the size of a fire, we wanted to get a better estimator of how the sizes of fires were distributed on a map.
 For this we decided to use a Kernel Density Estimator, as it would tell us not only where fires occur but also how frequently (dense) fires occur in a certain location.
-To fully understand our data we ran this Kernel Density Estimator for each class of fire (A-G), and received the following results:
+To fully understand where each type of fire was occurring, we plotted the coordinates for each class of fire (A-G), and received the following fire distributions:
 ![heatmap](heatmaps.jpg)

-This kernel density estimation was useful to us for a couple of reasons.
+This was useful to us for a couple of reasons.
 First, it lets us visualize where and how frequently different sized fires occur.
 It also allows us to look at possibly getting rid of certain classes of fires that are not helpful to our experiment.
-For example, the kernel density estimation of class A fires shows us that the fires occur everywhere in the United States, and pretty frequently everywhere (more or less).
+For example, the plots for class A fires shows us that the fires occur everywhere in the United States, and pretty frequently everywhere (more or less).
 This is an indicator that, with such a uniform distribution of density, it might be difficult to predict anything about fires this size and it could throw off our data.
 In contrast, looking at the larger classes of fires, we can see that the fires are clearly more concentrated in certain areas than others, meaning they are not uniformly spread throughout the map.
 This leads us to reason that attributes like location might be more important and able to predict these fires better than smaller fires, so our dataset might be better off without the smaller fires as we move into supervised learning.

 Based on these density estimators, we decided to eliminate fire size classes A,B, and C (the three smallest classes).
 This led to the following histogram for the size of the fires we are looking at: